-Do students still have to complete the FAFSA every year?
+Do students need to complete the FAFSA every year?

-Yes.
-Because eligibility for federal student aid does not carry over from one school year to the next, students will need to fill out the FAFSA for each school year in which they plan to be a student.
-Eligibility for financial aid can differ from year to year for various reasons, including a student’s or family’s financial situation and the number of family members enrolled in college.
+Yes, eligibility for federal student aid does not carry over from one school year to the next, students will need to fill out the FAFSA for each school year in which they plan to be a student.
+Eligibility for financial aid can differ from year to year for various reasons including a student’s or family’s financial situation.

 How does information transfer from the IRS to the FAFSA?

-The IRS Data Retrieval Tool (DRT) allows applicants (and their parents, if applicable) to access the IRS tax return information needed to complete the FAFSA, and transfer the required information directly into the FAFSA from the IRS.
-The FAFSA includes a link to the IRS if an applicant is eligible to use the IRS DRT.
+The FUTURE Act Direct Data Exchange (FA-DDX) allows applicants (and their parents, if applicable) to automatically import the Federal Tax Information(FTI) needed to complete the FAFSA and transfer the required information directly into the FAFSA from the IRS.
+The FAFSA requires data to be imported automatically from the IRS unless unusual circumstances prevent it.

 Where can I get more information about—and help with—the FAFSA?

-Visit fafsa.gov and remember, as you fill out your FAFSA, you can refer to help text for every question and (during certain times of day) chat online with a customer service representative.
+Visit studentaid.gov and remember, as you fill out your FAFSA, you can refer to help text for every question and (during certain times of day) chat online with a customer service representative.